NgDuyyy/acv/README.md

 ## 1. Overview

-The project implements an image captioning model using a ResNet101 encoder and an LSTM decoder with beam search for inference.
+The project implements an image captioning model using a ResNet101 encoder and an LSTM decoder.
 Key components:

 - `config.py`: Centralizes all paths and hyperparameters.
 - `prepare_data.py`: Converts raw data (JSON + images) into pre-processed HDF5/JSON format.